thriveweb/great-start-elc/content/enrolmentsPages/fees-and-government-subsidies.md

     * Be able to confirm their enrolment in one of our flexible options.

-    Choose from our nine-hour, ten-hour or full day sessions and make the most out of the Child Care Subsidy.
+    Choose from our nine-hour\*, ten-hour or full day sessions (\*subject to centre offering) and make the most
+     out of the Child Care Subsidy.

     ![null](/images/uploads/table-1_-flexible-hours.jpg)